adbar/htmldate/README.rst

 |

 Find **original and updated publication dates** of any web page. **On the command-line or with Python**, all the steps needed from web page download to HTML parsing, scraping, and text analysis are included.
-Used in production on millions of documents and integrated by the following libraries: [list here] (among others).
+The package is used in production on millions of documents and integrated by `multiple libraries <https://github.com/adbar/htmldate/network/dependents>`_.

 In a nutshell